12 Animals That Go Through Metamorphosis

 They feed on smaller planktonic species as they swim and bob.

-Young lobsters gradually leave the ocean’s dazzling surface as they age and move into its deeper, darker regions, where they will stay their entire lives.
+Young lobsters gradually leave the ocean’s dazzling surface as they age and move into deeper, darker regions, where they will stay their entire lives.

 Like many other animals undergoing metamorphosis, lobsters go through long molting periods.